 3) Intel Core i9 9900K

-Intel Core i9 is a pretty incredible processor that works pretty well for gamers and streamers.
+Intel Core i9 is an incredible processor that works well for gamers and streamers.
 The base clock speed of this processor is 3.6 GHz, and you can push it up to 5 GHz.
 It means that you can significantly boost the computing speed of your system with this chip inside.

 But this chip only has 16 threads and 8 cores.
 It means it will only be at the level of Ryzen 2700x at max.
 But it can still manage multi-core and single-core speeds pretty well.
 Intel has used STIM (Solder Thermal Interface Material) to ensure adequate heat transfer and better processor performance.